 Challenge No.2

-- Bahasa Melayu is their national language, others would understand English though.
+• Bahasa Melayu is their national language.
+There are some who can speaks and understand English though.
 It was a challenge for me to express myself and communicate well with my foster parents since they don't speak English but it wasn't a big deal.
-We can still understand each other, most of time.
+With facial expression and gestures, he was able to understand me and vice versa.

-- It’s interesting to learn a few words.
+• It’s interesting to learn a few words.
 I just have to catch up when he speaks very fast.
 Simple gestures or signs like eating, praying, tea drinking, short or distant.
 Members of the household may look shy and reserved, I guess we need to respect that and remain to be sensitive.
-Even though they don’t speaks English well, they remain kind and accommodating.

 Challenge No. 3

-- I would like to say this is not actually a challenge but a great experience.
+• I would like to say this is not actually a challenge but a great experience.
 Homestay is where you live with the local, join and learn their culture and respect their beliefs and religion.
-When I visited the State Mosque in Sembilan, we were invited first to their office and had a short conversation.
-Then our Muslim brother, Zambri lend me Muslim dress to wear.
-He showed us the interior and gave us a brief information about their activities.
+When I visited the State Mosque in Sembilan, we were welcomed by our Muslim brother, Zambri who gave me Muslim dress to wear.
+He also showed us the interior and gave us a brief information about their activities.

 Tip #2: When planning to visit a mosque, make sure you’re in proper attire perhaps bring a Muslim dress.